 Reports include agency specific information such as case numbers and subjects.
-They also include weights/volumes of samples submitted, when applicable, identity of compounds, and the analytical procedures used during testing.
+They also include weights/volumes of samples submitted, when applicable, identity of compounds and associated schedule if applicable, and the analytical procedures used during testing.

 The identification of controlled substances is accomplished by establishing two points of scientific comparison.
 The analytical examinations may include: